oskarbraten/voxel-path-tracer/README.md

 ### Reverse reprojection

 The availability of concrete examples on this subject is somewhat limited.
-I wish remedy this with the following explanation.
+I wish to remedy this with the following explanation.

 Temporal reverse reprojection is the act of reprojecting the the previously rendered frame onto the current frame.
 This allows for reuse of information or, in the case of path tracing, accumulating samples (and thereby converging towards a solution to the rendering equation) even with movement.